 In March 1999, Yeltsin complied with a Duma resolution calling for withdrawal of the Treaty from consideration in response to NATO's air strikes against Yugoslavia.
-On June 20, 1999, the last day of the G8 summit in Cologne, Presidents Clinton and Yeltsin announced several surprise agreements on these issues.
-In an apparent concession to Washington, Yeltsin agreed to begin talks on possible modification of the ABM Treaty.
-In a reciprocal concession, Clinton agreed to new talks on a possible START III Treaty.
+At the G8 summit in June 1999, Presidents Clinton and Yeltsin announced several surprise agreements on these issues.
+Yeltsin agreed to begin talks on possible modification of the ABM Treaty, while Clinton agreed to new talks on a possible START III Treaty.
 Yeltsin also pledged to do everything possible to get START II ratified quickly.
 A series of talks on START III and the ABM Treaty began in Moscow in August 1999.
 The Russians, however, strongly opposed even the incremental modification of the ABM Treaty sought by the Clinton Administration.
-Senior Russian officials warned that any unilateral U.S. act to modify, withdraw from, or violate the ABM Treaty would jeopardize and/or overthrow the entire system of existing arms control agreements and would be met by "appropriate" Russian responses.

 The dynamics changed, however, with a strong new Russian president and a new Duma with a pro-government majority.
 On April 14, 2000, the Duma approved the START II Treaty, with the 5-year extension agreed to by Clinton and Yeltsin in September 1997.
 The upper chamber concurred five days later.
 The Duma attached a non-binding resolution stating Russia's intention to withdraw from the treaty if the United States violates or abandons the ABM Treaty, which was reiterated by Putin.
 At the same time, Putin said that the 1997 agreement delimiting strategic and theater missile defenses left room for possible agreement on modifying the ABM Treaty.
-The Russian calculation seems to be that by (finally) ratifying START II, they have gained leverage on the ABM Treaty/NMD issue.
+The Russian calculation seemed to be that by (finally) ratifying START II, they gained leverage on the ABM Treaty/NMD issue.
 "The ball is now in the U.S. court," said Russian officials.
-Three days after the Duma approved START II, formal START III negotiations opened in Geneva and a Clinton-Putin summit meeting was announced for early June.
+Three days after the Duma approved START II, formal START III negotiations opened in Geneva and a Clinton-Putin summit meeting was announced for June 2000.